MotherDuck-Open-Source/sql-tutorial/intro-sql-2.md

 ORDER BY Species_Common_Name;
 ```

-## 2. Subqueries

-### What is a Subquery?

-A subquery, also known as an inner query or nested query, is a query within another SQL query.
-It's like a query inside a query!
-Subqueries are used to perform operations that require multiple steps, such as filtering data based on a complex condition or aggregating data before using it in the main query.

-### Using Subqueries in DuckDB

-Let's start by looking at our newly created table, `duck_beaks`, to understand how subqueries work in DuckDB.

 #### Finding the top beak sizes

 Suppose we want to find the ducks with the largest beak sizes.
 We can use a subquery to calculate the 95th percentile of beak sizes first, and then use that result in our main query:

 ```SQL